adammurdoch/gradle-launcher-mocks/README.md

 The following clients are included:

 - Java client packaged as a Jar with launcher script.
-This represents the current Gradle launcher.
+This approximates the current Gradle launcher.
 - Java client packaged as a JVM image using `jlink`.
 This is built from the same Java source as the previous client.
 - Java client packages as a native executable using GraalVM `native-image`.
 This is built from the same Java source as the previous client.
 - Kotlin/JVM client packaged as a Jar with launcher script.
 This does not share any code with the Java client.
 - Kotlin/Native client packaged as an executable.
 This does not share any code with the previous client, due to differences in the Kotlin standard libraries for Kotlin/JVM and Kotlin/Native.
-A little abstraction could address this.
+A little abstraction could address this, so that most of the code can be shared between a native executable and a JVM based fallback.
 - C++ client packaged as an executable.
+This is included just to see what is possible, not as a serious option for reimplementing the Gradle launcher.

 There is also a mock up of the Gradle daemon (the "server").
 This does not run any builds.
 It simply receives messages from the client and sends a simple response.
 It is implemented in Java.